cweiser22/pend/README.md

-# Rust Task Scheduler
+# `pend`: a Rust Task Scheduler

 This project is a simple cron-like task scheduler written in Rust.
-It allows users to define, via json files, basic commands composed of an excutable and `n` arguments.
+It allows users to define, via json files, basic commands composed of an executable and `n` arguments.

 ## Main executable
 The main executable runs in a 24/7 loop, evaluating every 60 seconds if any tasks need